arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 Once you receive the **Activation file**, drag and drop the file in the dashed rectangle or select it from the folder where it is stored to complete your Offline Activation.

-### 7. License Activation with Pre-Licensed Products (Opta™)
+### 6. License Activation with Pre-Licensed Products (Opta™)

 When a product is **Pre-licensed**, the following scenario will be displayed:

 ![Opta™ Activation No License](assets/opta-activation-no-license.png)

-By clicking the **Activate PLC Runtime** button, the product activation will be completed and the PLC **Status** will be set as OK:
+By clicking the **Activate PLC Runtime** button, the product activation will be completed, and the PLC **Status** will be set as OK:

 ![Opta™ Activation Status OK](assets/opta-activation-status-ok.png)

-Now the product is ready to be used with the PLC IDE.
+Now, the product is ready to be used with the PLC IDE.

-### 8. Activation Recovery
+### 7. Activation Recovery

 In case the hardware is being reflashed and the key got lost, the license can be recovered just by clicking the "**Forgot your Product Key?**" button:

 ![Online Activation with Forgotten Key](assets/forgot_product_key.png)

-The IDE will then connect to a server, validate the hardware and recover the activation, showing a confirmation pop-up when done:
+The IDE will then connect to a server, validate the hardware, and recover the activation, showing a confirmation popup when done:

 ![Online Activation Forgotten Key Activated](assets/activation-online_resized.png)

-### 9. Getting the Hardware-ID of Your Device
+### 8. Getting the Hardware-ID of Your Device

-To do it follow the next steps:
+To do it, follow the next steps:

 - Be sure that your device is disconnected from the Arduino PLC IDE
 - Open the **Arduino IDE** software